amyzyck/EecSeq_NB_EasternOyster/Analysis/Analysis_Part1/EecSeq_Cvirginica_dDocent.md

 The raw data was uploaded to KITT by [J. Puritz](https://github.com/jpuritz).

 ```
-$ ln -s /RAID_STORAGE2/azyck/NB_capture /home/azyck
+$ ln -s /RAID_STORAGE2/azyck/NB_capture /home/azyck/NB_capture

-# NP_capture directory (containing all files) within RAID_STORAGE2 will be linked to the azyck home directory in KITT
+# NB_capture directory (containing all files) within RAID_STORAGE2 will be linked to the azyck home directory in KITT
 ```

 ### 2. FastQC Analysis